How Reading Challenges Help Combat Summer Slide

 The data supports this story.
 According to one study by David M. Quinn and Morgan Polikoff of the Brookings Institute, students lose more than one month of learning during summer break, with more acute losses for lower-income students.
 Another study, conducted from 2008 – 2012, suggests that summer learning loss could be as high as 25-30% for students in grades two through nine.

 The pandemic has only amplified concerns about learning loss.
-For the last few months, educators have been talking about the Covid-19 slide, which mirrors the summer slide in that it affects all students but has had a much greater impact on students of color and those from lower economic backgrounds.
+Over the past few years, educators have been discussing the COVID-19 slide, which mirrors the summer slide in that it affects all students but has greatly impacted students of color and those from lower economic backgrounds.

 The Faucet Theory

-In their book Summer Learning and the Home Environment , authors Doris Entwisle, Karl Alexander, and Linda Steffel Olson propose what they call the Faucet Theory.
+In their book Summer Learning and the Home Environment, authors Doris Entwisle, Karl Alexander, and Linda Steffel Olson refer to seasonal learning patterns as the Faucet Theory.

 During the school year, every child has their learning faucet turned on.
-Students of all social and economic backgrounds receive regular access to educators, who support their continued growth.
-But during the summer, when kids are not in school, everything changes.
-Many middle class families continue to provide educational resources for their children, via summer camps, trips to the library, or in-home educational resources.
+Students of all social and economic backgrounds receive regular access to educators who support their continued growth.
+But everything changes during the summer when kids are not in school.
+Many middle-class families continue to provide educational resources for their children via summer camps, trips to the library, or in-home educational resources.
 This keeps the learning faucet on.
-For children from poor families, however, the learning faucet slows to a trickle or stops completely.
-Without access to resources, kids from lower income families have little opportunity to keep learning.
+However, for children from poor families, the learning faucet slows to a trickle or stops completely.
+Without access to resources, kids from lower-income families have fewer opportunities to keep learning.

 This compounding problem has teachers wondering what schools can do this year to prevent summer slide for students across the socio-economic spectrum.
 One easy answer?
 Summer reading challenges.